difficulty levels

 Versatile terrain, steep ascents/descents, river crossings, sandy passages, deep sand. partly boulders and constrictions.
 Safe driving skills required.
 Most studded tires required!

-→ Previous completion of an enduro course is recommended!
+→ Only for experienced enduro riders!
+Completing an enduro course beforehand is strongly recommended!

 Level of difficulty SG4 (S4)